Chris Hillman

 Analog Heat MKII Sound Processor

-by Analog Heat MKII Sound Processor | reviewed by Dana Gumbiner
+BY Analog Heat MKII Sound Processor | reviewed by Dana Gumbiner

 First, some semantics.
 When we audio engineer types use language like warm, or full, or vintage, etc. – generally, we're referencing our penchant for distortion.
 Our ears have been conditioned by years of analog recording and delivery models to respond to subtle (or sometimes drastic) levels of...